 I could feel the percussive rhythm of my heart beating almost out of my chest.
 I had never done anything like this before.
-But there was something about this guy.
+But there was something about you.
 I could not let this moment pass or I might regret it for the rest of my life.

-He was easily the best looking man in the room.
-Lean, fit, sandy blonde shoulder length hair, gorgeous blue eyes and a stunning smile.
-He was definitely my type.
+You were easily the best looking man in the room.
+Lean, fit, sandy blonde shoulder length hair, gorgeous blue eyes and a stunning smile and you were definitely my type.
 Serendipitously we had been in the same place at the same time and caught each other’s eye several times throughout the night.
 Here we were again and if we were going to meet it looked like it was going to have to be me to make the first move.

 Bu-bump , bu – bump, bu – bump … God — do I have the courage?

-I thought if I approached him now he would literally see my heart beating out of my chest.
+I thought if I approached you now you would literally see my heart beating out of my chest.
 I couldn’t do it.
 Then something came over me, a sense of calm and I thought no, bugger it, if I don’t go now – I’ll never know.
 Deep breath, steady gaze…off I went.
 Don’t trip, please don’t trip — I’ve been known to trip over thin air.
-It would be like me to trip and fall flat on my face at his feet.
+It would be like me to trip and fall flat on my face at your feet.

 Making the First Move

-I walked toward him, confidently, (on the outside) my heart still racing on the in.
-He was watching me move toward him with a huge smile on his face.
-Surrounded by a group of work mates, he was oblivious to their nods and elbowing in my general direction – he only had eyes for me.
+I walked toward you, confidently, (on the outside) my heart still racing on the in.
+You watched me move toward you with a huge smile on your face.
+Surrounded by a group of work mates, you were oblivious to their nods and elbowing in my general direction – already you only had eyes for me.

-I stopped square in front of him.
-Probably a little too close, I was definitely inside his personal space, he didn’t seem to mind.
+I stopped square in front of you.
+Probably a little too close, I was definitely inside your personal space, you didn’t seem to mind.
 We needed to hear each other.
-I moved even closer and spoke into his left ear, our bodies now touching and asked how I knew him. ( he always maintained I asked why I didn’t know him – this would become a long standing joke between us, throughout our relationship, that we disagreed on right to the end.)
+I moved even closer and spoke into your left ear, our bodies now touching and asked how I knew you. ( You always maintained I asked why I didn’t know you – this would become a long standing joke between us, throughout our relationship, that we disagreed on right to the end.)
 The electricity between us was high voltage – those who know us will see what I did there…lol 🙂 !!

-We danced and talked for the rest of the night…it was one of the best nights of my life, the rest would all have Bren in them.
+We danced and talked for the rest of the night…it was one of the best nights of my life, the rest would all have you in them.
 The electricity between us never changed.
-He never stopped making my heart beat out of my chest.
-Sometimes it was because he was my personal trainer, but mostly because he was the love of my life!
+You never stopped making my heart beat out of my chest.
+Sometimes it was because you were my personal trainer, but mostly because you were and always will be the love of my life!

 Ours was a love story of epic proportions.
 It played out simply, imperfectly and beautifully in a small beachside town that we loved and were proud to call home.
 Surrounded by a tight knit community of family and friends who have always supported us.

 We raised two gorgeous kids together until they were thirteen and will continue to as the solid team we always were.
-Although we are now on separate sides of the thin veil that keeps us apart.
-I will continue to parent our children in the same way we always did.
-I know I will make him proud.
+Me from here –you from there.
+I promise I will continue to parent our children in the same way we always did.
+I know I will make you proud.

-An interesting, funny, sad, love story would continue to unfolded after the night we met…one I will tell over time, for my childrens sake and mine — so we continue to remember how amazing the whole story was.
+Ours was an interesting, funny, sad, love story that would continue to unfolded after the night we met…one I will continue to tell over time, for our childrens sake and mine — so we continue to remember how amazing the whole story was.